ubarsc/ratzarr/README.md

 # ratzarr
-Rough mimic of GDAL's RasterAttributeTable in a Zarray file
+Rough mimic of GDAL's RasterAttributeTable in a Zarr file